vltansky/console-mcp/README.md

 **Give your AI assistant access to browser console logs**

-Capture logs from all tabs, search errors, and debug in real-time.
+Capture logs from all tabs, search errors, and equip your AI with project-specific debugging skills.

 [Quick Start](#quick-start) · [Features](#features) · [Tools](#mcp-tools) · [Config](#configuration)